geo-martino/musify/README.md

 python -m pip install musify
 ```

-There are alo optional dependencies that you may install for optional functionality.
+There are optional dependencies that you may install for optional functionality.
 For the current list of optional dependency groups, [read the docs](https://geo-martino.github.io/musify/howto.install.html)